TROPHY TRACKERS AFRICA! And there we were!

 Big Five Hunting

-Each of the five has its own distinctive habits and temperament that requires an experienced professional hunter to guide a client through the hunt.
-Knowledge of the behavior of these animals is what protects the hunter from dangerous game in its natural element.
+Each of the Big Five has distinctive habits and temperaments that require the guidance of an experienced professional hunter.
+Knowledge of their behavior is crucial for protecting the hunter from these dangerous animals in their natural habitat and ensuring success.

 The Cape Buffalo

-Of the African Big Five, the Cape buffalo has probably earned itself the most notorious reputation.
-These stocky animals absolutely refuse to give up until the last minute, which is why it is understandable why most hunters have such respect for these animals.
-Older bulls are often referred to as “dagga boys.”
-After rolling around in the mud, they are often covered by sun-dried mud.
+Of the African Big Five, the Cape buffalo arguably have earned the most notorious reputation.
+These stocky animals refuse to give up, garnering immense respect from hunters.
+Older bulls, often referred to as "dagga boys," are known for rolling in the mud, resulting in their bodies being covered in sun-dried mud.

 Although they occur in most terrain, buffalo prefer habitats with long grass and dense bush.